triska/letswicrypt/README.md

-# LetSWICrypt &mdash; HTTPS servers with SWI-Prolog
+# LetSWICrypt &mdash; Prolog HTTPS servers

-SWI-Prolog is extremely well suited for writing [**web&nbsp;applications**](https://www.metalevel.at/prolog/web).
+Prolog is extremely well suited for writing [**web&nbsp;applications**](https://www.metalevel.at/prolog/web).

-This repository shows you how to set up and run a secure&nbsp;(HTTPS) web&nbsp;server using SWI-Prolog and *Let's&nbsp;Encrypt* and other certificate authorities.
+This repository explains how to set up and run secure (**HTTPS**) web&nbsp;servers using SWI-Prolog with *Let's&nbsp;Encrypt* and other certificate authorities.

 # Requirements